arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/getter/README.md

 nonEmptyListHead<Int>().get(NonEmptyList.of(1, 2, 3, 4))
 ```

-Or from any of the optics defined in `arrow-optics` that allow to safely getting its focus.
+Or, from any of the optics defined in `arrow-optics` that allow getting its focus safely.

 ```kotlin:ank:silent
 import arrow.core.*